 Julius Blüthner established his workshop in Leipzig, Germany in 1853.
 This accomplishment was only achieved after a long and difficult campaign to gain Leipzig citizenship.
 Julius started his endeavor with himself and three other craftsman.
-A deeply religious man, Julius spoke the defining words that would allow his company to survive and flourish for the next 162 years, “May God Prevail”.
+A deeply religious man, Julius spoke the defining words that would allow his company to survive and flourish to this day, “May God Prevail”.

 By 1900 Blüthner had become the largest piano maker in Germany, producing some 5,000 instruments annually.
 Innovations such as the Aliquot string, a fourth string that vibrates sympathetically and that is tuned in unison as well as the cylindrical soundboard and angle cut hammers, created a unique voice for the Blüthner instrument.